learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 `describe` is a function provided by our test library, Mocha, and it's used to hold our tests.
 After the word `describe` is information about our tests.
 Tests are used as a way to document the behavior of a function to developers.
-For example, the next word `describe` is followed by the word `companyName` name.
+For example, the next word `describe` is followed by the word `companyName`.
 Here the test is telling us that the tests that come afterwards will be about `companyName`.
 Then comes the word `it`, where you see the following:

 ```js